HishamParol/Stock-Market-Dashboard/README.md

 # Multi-cloud-Flask-Application

+Design and development of Python Flask web application for financial Value at Risk (VaR) calculation for various trading dataset and deployed in Multi-Cloud (Google App Engine, AWS EC2, AWS lambda, S3).

 - Download project files to your local machine.
 - Go to project directory in terminal.
 - Create an isolated Python environment and activate it: